Luv 4 Rent

 Luv 4 Rent is the third studio album by American rapper Smino.
-It was released on October 28, 2022 with Zero Fatigue under license to Motown.
+It was released on October 28, 2022, through Zero Fatigue under license to Motown.
 The album includes guest appearances from J. Cole, Doechii, Fatman Scoop, Cruza, Lucky Daye, Phoelix, Cory Henry, Ravyn Lenae, Lil Uzi Vert and Reggie.

 Background

-On November 16, Smino announced he signed a new record deal with Motown in partnership with his independent label Zero Fatigue.
-In an article with Billboard, he spoke about the inspiration of the album saying "album No. 3 on the way, it's all about love and how you can use/lose your heart in the process."
+On November 16, 2021, Smino announced that he had signed a new record deal with Motown in partnership with his independent label, Zero Fatigue.
+In an article with Billboard, he spoke about the inspiration for the album, saying, "album No. 3 on the way, it's all about love and how you can use/lose your heart in the process."

 Recording and production

 The album contains production from Monte Booker, Phoelix, Groove, Kal Banx, Childish Major, and Cory Henry, among others.
 His first two studio albums were primarily handled by Booker and didn't contain samples, however this album makes use of samples including "Knock Knock" by Monica on "No L's".
 The song "90 Proof" was originally planned to be on J. Cole's album The Fall Off, but Smino later asked for the song back.
 He explained, "I thought about it and the whole time I knew it would be great for me, being on J. Cole’s album.
 When I was wrapping up the tracklist, though, I just felt like something was missing, and I put "90 Proof" right after my intro and it just sounded like they were meant for each other.
 So I just called Cole and asked him if I could get the song back and he let me."
 The first version of the song "Pro Freak" used the sample from J. Cole's "January 28th", but the owners didn't clear the sample.
 Later, DJ Dahi and Childish Major remade the final beat.